uscga badge

 Marine and Environmental Sciences Curriculum

 Below is a sample plan of study for a Marine and Environmental Sciences (MES) major.
-MES majors specialize in two of three major area electives: Biological-Environmental or Chemical-Environmental Science, or Physical Oceanography.
-Each area includes three courses with hands-on field work and labs.
+MES majors specialize in one of three major area electives: Environmental Science, Marine Science, or Environmental Monitoring.
+Each area includes courses with hands-on field and laboratory work.
+The Environmental Monitoring plan of study is shown below as an example, but there are other additional plans of study shown below.

 FOURTH CLASS YEAR (Freshman)